Unit 2: Authorizations

 List of Procedures/ DME Requiring Authorization

 Highmark maintains a list of outpatient procedures/services that require authorization.
-Throughout the year, procedures are added and/or deleted and these changes are communicated to the provider community through Special Bulletins.
+Throughout the year, procedures are added and/or deleted and these changes are communicated to the provider community.
 The list includes services such as:

 • Behavioral health intensive outpatient and partial hospitalization (except in New York where a prior authorization is not required for outpatient services)